LukasCastillo/ScRat-Host/README.md

-upload [sourcePath] [destinationPath] - transfers the file in the host computer to the current client. screenshot [width] [height]           - takes a screenshot of the current client's screen. exit                                  - terminates the current client ScRat process. stop ["exit"]                         - stops the ScRat server.
-If this is set to "exit" this will also terminate all the clients ScRat process.
+upload [sourcePath] [destinationPath] - transfers the file in the host computer to the current client. screenshot [width] [height]           - takes a screenshot of the current client's screen. exit                                  - terminates the current client ScRat process. stop                                  - stops the ScRat server.
 ```

 Files that are downloaded from commands like "download" and "screenshot" will be separated into different files by the clients computer name.